alexheretic/apart-core/readme.md

 rate: 9.87GB/min  # string describing the rate the job is currently enjoying, present when available
 estimated_finish: 2017-04-18T17:40:03Z  # zoned time of estimated finish, present when available

-# present when job has finished sucessfully
+# present when job has finished successfully
 finish: 2017-04-18T17:40:02Z  # utc time of finish
 image_size: 536766054400  # size of created image file (bytes)
 ```